-Shareholder Protection is a form of business insurance which is put into place to protect all the Shareholders within the business as well as their respective families.
+Shareholder Protection is a form of business insurance.
+It is put into place to protect all the Shareholders within the business as well as their respective families.

 If a shareholder dies or is diagnosed with a critical or terminal illness then this insurance will pay out a lump sum to make sure that all parties are adequately looked after.
-The money received can be used by the remaining shareholders to buy out the seriously ill or injured shareholder or if the worst was to happen the deceased Shareholders family members.
+The money received can be used by the remaining shareholders to buy out the seriously ill or injured shareholder.
+Also if the worst were to happen the deceased Shareholders family members.

-To avoid this from happening, a cross option agreement would be recommended to go alongside the Shareholder Protection policy that we would put in place.
-This will mean that in the event of the worst happening the remaining Shareholders could buy out the deceased’s shares, meaning that the estate has the money from the insurance policy and the remaining Shareholders can continue running the business as they see fit.
+To avoid this from happening, a cross option agreement would be recommended.
+This goes alongside the Shareholder Protection policy that we would put in place.
+This will mean that in the event of the worst happening the remaining Shareholders could buy out the deceased’s shares.
+This would mean that the estate has the money from the insurance policy and the remaining Shareholders can continue running the business as they see fit.